rudderlabs/keydb/README.md

 ### Scaling the Cluster

-To scale the KeyDB cluster, use the client's `CreateSnapshot`, `Scale` and `ScaleComplete` methods:
+To scale the KeyDB cluster, use the client's `CreateSnapshots`, `Scale` and `ScaleComplete` methods:
-Before scaling the cluster it is good practice to call `CreateSnapshot`.
+Before scaling the cluster you should call `/createSnapshots` on the Operator HTTP API to force all nodes to create snapshots of the hash ranges that need moving.
+If the `CreateSnapshots` operation is skipped, new nodes added to the cluster during a scale operation, won't be able to get the data for the hash ranges that they are going to serve, leading to missing data.

 ```go
 // Create a client for operator operations